enockabere/Moringa_IP_1/README.md

 # Personal Portfolio Web Page
-#### It is a single page static website with about, navbar and projects sections.
+#### It's static website with an About, Navbar and Portfolio sections.
 #### Dated 4th June 2021
 #### By **Enock Abere**
 ## Description
-This is a single page meant to display a compilation of materials that exemplifies your beliefs, skills, qualifications, education, training and experiences .
+The page is meant to display a compilation of materials that exemplifies your beliefs, skills, qualifications, education, training and experiences .
 Hosted url: https://enockabere.github.io/Moringa_IP_1/
 ## Setup/Installation Requirements
 To run the application in your terminal: